 During their time at Key Stage 3, pupils will experience a broad and balanced Physical Education curriculum.

+As pupils progress through KS3 we hope to foster the necessary skills to prepare them to embark upon an examination course if appropriate.
+At KS4 we currently teach the OCR, GCSE PE course, taught by PE teachers with extensive experience of the subject.
+There are two theory lessons each week- but much of the theory is taught practically so we are not always in the classroom.
 The GCSE PE course covers a wide variety of theory.
 This ranges from learning about the body, the muscles and bones, to the way our body changes when we exercise and how it adapts to cope with the demands of physical activity.
 It also looks at how we learn things, what a good performance is, how to be active and healthy, our diet, training and coaching.
 We also study ethical issues in sport, sports psychology, pathways into sport, participation rates, and why we get involved in physical activity.

 We recommend that students who take GCSE PE also participate in at least of two of their chosen sports outside of school, at a club, to access the higher grades at GCSE.
 In total the pupils will be assessed in three activities, that must be included on the specification, either one individual and two team, or vice versa.
 The practical performance makes up for 40% of the final mark, alongside a written piece of coursework, which requires pupils to analyse and evaluate their performance.
 There are two theoretical examinations, totalling 60%of the marks- these cover the topic areas mentioned above, applied anatomy and physiology and physical training, and socio-cultural influences, sports psychology, health fitness and well being.